dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesDomainsByTechnologyLiveRequestInfo.md

 > **`optional`** **technologies**: `string`[]

 target technologies
-required field if you don’t specify groups, technology_paths or categories you can find the full list of technologies you can specify here on this page
+required field if you don’t specify groups, technology_paths, keywords or categories you can find the full list of technologies you can specify here on this page
 note: you can specify up to 10 technologies in this array
 example: